erchaves/taxonomy-short-description/readme.txt

 = Need More Taxonomy Plugins? =
 I've released a handfull of plugins dealing with taxonomies.
 Please see my [plugin page](http://wordpress.org/extend/plugins/profile/mfields) for more info.

-= Known Issues =
-* You will not be able to sort by description in WordPress 3.1.

 ==Installation==

 1. Download